saha-raj/prisoners-dilemma/README.md

-# Prisoner's Dilemma Tournament Visualization
+# Prisoner's Dilemma Simulation

-A web-based visualization of the Prisoner's Dilemma tournament that runs entirely in the browser.
-This application allows users to select competing strategies and their proportions, then visualizes elimination-style tournaments until dominance or equilibrium is reached.
+A web-based visualization of the Prisoner's Dilemma simulation that runs entirely in the browser.
+This application allows users to select competing strategies and visualize how they perform against each other in a population of agents.

 ## Features

-- Select two strategies from a predefined list (Always Cooperate, Always Defect, Tit-for-Tat, Random)
+- Select from seven different strategies: Cooperator, Defector, Tit for Tat, Random, Grudger, Detective, and Pavlov
-- Set the proportion of agents using each strategy within a population of 100
+- Configure population size, total games to play, and games per pairing using intuitive sliders
-- Configure the number of games played per pairing
+- Visualize agent interactions in real-time with a dynamic force-directed layout
-- Visualize the tournament progress with D3.js
+- View score distributions in a dual-sided histogram
-- Track statistics and results in real-time
+- Track statistics and results as the simulation progresses

 ## How It Works

-1. **Agent Creation**: The application creates a population of 100 agents distributed according to the selected strategy proportions.
+1. **Agent Creation**: The application creates a population of agents distributed equally between two selected strategies.
-2. **Tournament Rounds**: In each round, agents are randomly paired to play a series of Prisoner's Dilemma games.
+2. **Game Rounds**: Agents are randomly paired to play a series of Prisoner's Dilemma games.
-3. **Elimination**: The loser of each pairing is eliminated from the tournament.
+3. **Scoring**: Agents accumulate scores based on their interactions, with their size in the visualization reflecting their performance.
-4. **Visualization**: The process is visualized using D3.js, showing agents, their interactions, and tournament statistics.
+4. **Visualization**: The process is visualized using D3.js, showing agents, their interactions, and score distributions.
-5. **Completion**: The tournament continues until one strategy dominates or an equilibrium is reached.
+5. **Analysis**: When the simulation completes, statistics show which strategy performed better.

 ## Prisoner's Dilemma Payoffs